brodybits/mbflow/README.md

 ## Future/TODO

+- Organize with proper directory structure
 - Automatic testing
 - Add error checking to the composite object
 - Simple components should be in Javascript instead
 - Consider replacing _all_ CoffeeScript with ES6 which can be transpiled to ES3/ES5 and perhaps minimized
 - Separate license file
 - graceful shutdown mechanism ref: http://joseoncode.com/2014/07/21/graceful-shutdown-in-node-dot-js/
+- Message queueing component
+- Support for limited message queueing in inports/outports
+- The virtual loop function in each of the core components _should_ check that an outbox is not blocked before posting any messages
+- Possibility to block the triggering of processing of messages from some or all inports when an outport is blocked
+- The virtual loop function _should_ check the outbox before posting a message.
+More elegant solutions would include blocking the message processing when any or all outboxes are full and perhaps support for limited queueing.
+- A component's virtual loop function should also be triggered in case there are any pending input messages and a message in the downstream inbox is processed
+- Additional types of inports and outports, additional message flow mechanism (such as processing in the next tick), and message queueing mechanism(s)

 ## Extra references